Bergen County Child Custody Lawyer

 - Effective & Personalized Representation

-In New Jersey, the following options exist in relation to custody:
+The following options exist in relation to child custody:

-- Sole Custody – One parent makes decisions for the child without the other parent.
+- Sole Custody – One parent makes decisions for the child without the other.

-- Joint Legal Custody – Both parents have a say in and can participate in the decision-making process.
+- Joint Legal Custody – Both parents have a say and can participate in decision-making.

-- Parent of Primary Residence – Residence where the child primarily resides and spends the most time.
+- Parent of Primary Residence – The residence where the child primarily resides and spends the most time.

-- Parent of Alternative Residence – Residence where the child spends parenting time based upon a schedule.
+- Parent of Alternative Residence – Residence where the child spends parenting time based on a schedule.

 - True Shared Parenting Agreement – Both parents have rights to parenting time with their child.

 How do the NJ Family Courts Determine Child Custody?

 Suppose the two parties cannot agree upon an arrangement.
 In that case, the court will be called upon to intervene, usually with the benefit of a forensic custody evaluation prepared by a mental health expert.

 Child custody is awarded based on the following factors:

 - Needs of the child